stachenov/flakardia/README.md

 - Create and edit flashcard sets (any plain text editor will do instead, even Notepad).
 - Automatically refresh the list of flashcard files (just restart the app instead, or navigate between subfolders back and forth inside the app).
 - Display any kind of icons anywhere, not even the app icon (I'm simply not an artist).
-- Store anything on your PC except for a couple of settings and lesson statistics.
+- Store anything on your PC except for some settings and lesson statistics.
 - Store flashcards in some sort of cloud (but of course you can use a 3rd party solution for that).

 ## How to install and run